 To become a life coach in Canada, you do not need to hold a license.
 However, many life coaches obtain certification from training institutes.
 Life coaches in Canada advise their clients and suggest practical strategies to resolve the clients’ issues.

-Generally, the aspiring life coaches in Canada get formal training to make their mark in the profession.
-Some of them also opt for certifications to boost the credibility and reliability of their skillsets and services.
+Generally, aspiring life coaches in Canada get formal training to make their mark in the profession.
+Some also opt for certifications to boost the credibility and reliability of their skillsets and services.
 The salary of a life coach depends upon the years of experience and work location.

 Life coach salary in Canada

-The average life coach salary in Canada in 2021. is around $42,000.
-Beginner life coaches starting salary is around $25K per year, while most experienced workers make up to $70K per year.
+The average life coach salary in Canada in 2022. was around $46,000.
+Beginner life coaches starting salary is about $25K per year, while most experienced workers make up to $75K per year.

 Glance through the detailed information regarding the profession of a life coach, training, and skills required: